 As Kyra helped him to stand, he saw that it was Darsan.
 Eri was there as well, as was Xyn.

-Eri shook Finn's hand, saying, "I still can't believe that actually worked.
+Eri shook Finn's hand.
+"I still can't believe that actually worked.
 Sucks that the idiots didn't listen, but hey; at least you tried, right?"

 "Yeah."
 Finn said, his spirits dipping slightly at the mention of his recent failure.

-Kyra squeezed his hand, saying, "Don't look so down.
+Kyra squeezed his hand.
+"Don't look so down.
 It's not over yet.
 They may not have listened, but somebody was."

 "Indeed."
 Said a new voice Finn didn't recognize.